 Even if you haven’t yet made a full recovery, it’s still possible for you to get back to work.
 Provided that you adhere to the doctor’s work restrictions.

-If your employer denies your request for reasonable accommodation, you can contact a worker’s compensation lawyer.
-If you’re from Florida, we can help you.
-We’ve already assisted thousands of injured workers to get the benefits they rightfully deserve.
-Contact us for a free consultation.
+If your employer denies your request for reasonable accommodation, you can contact a workers’ compensation attorney like Victor Malca.
+He has already helped thousands of injured workers in Florida get the benefits they rightfully deserve.
+He can help you too.

 Is It Possible to Receive Workers Comp Your Whole Life?